Mining pool comparison

 Large mining pools

-- Do not use the pools in this list; these pools each have a large part of the total network hash rate!
-The site Learn Cryptography has more information behind the risks of having pools grow to this size.
-That site makes light of the potential situation (even though only two Bitcoin pools currently control 60% of the Bitcoin network's hashrate), but it especially applies to Litecoin right now, with the influx of new users.
+- It is recommended not to use mining pools which have a large part of the total network hash rate.
+The site Learn Cryptography has more information behind the risks of having pools grow to a size of 51% or more of the total network.

 - Think of it this way, what made you decide to join one of these big pools?
 Was it because bigger is better?
-For mining, bigger doesn't mean it's better, it just means it's bigger.
+For mining, bigger doesn't mean it's better.
 Joining a bigger pool does not mean bigger or faster payouts, especially when the payment system is probably the same one used by nearly every other pool (PPLNS).
 Maybe because the big pools are established and trusted?
-Three of the five pools below were created during the Litecoin rush of April 2013.
-There are more than 10 other pools, in the list above, that were created at the same time or much earlier.
+Many of the large pools were created during the Litecoin rush of April 2013.
+There are numerous smaller pools that were created at the same time or earlier.

 - CPPSRB - Capped Pay Per Share with Recent Backpay is a calculation that provides the maximum payout without bankrupting the pool.